terrapower/armi/doc/user/inputs.rst

 Piecewise
 =========
-Using the "piecewise" keyword allows multiple functions to be defined for different ranges of independent variable values.
-As in the "density" example above, the field "functions" is used to define a list of functions, one for each range defined.
+Using the ``piecewise`` keyword allows multiple functions to be defined for different ranges of independent variable values.
+As in the ``density`` example above, the field "functions" is used to define a list of functions, one for each range defined.

 .. note:: While piecewise-defined functions are allowed to have gaps in the valid range between child functions, the